fmquaglia/manual/docs/resources/database.md

 !!!
 Note
-    Our `deta.lib` SDK is still work in progress and we will keep improving it in the coming weeks and months.
+    DETA Library `deta.lib` is still work in progress and we will keep improving it in the coming weeks and months.
     If there's a method or feature you _really_ need, send us an email.

 DETA offers a fully managed key-value store database that's great for storing all kinds of data needed for smaller programs.